slaclab/edm2pydm/docs/source/example-walk-through/convert_existing_edm.rst

 EDM
 ****

 Most EDM screens will have a banner.
-Inspect the widget used for this banner by selecting the banner, and left clicking on the it, you will get the properties of a ``Rectangle`` widget:
+Inspect the widget used for this banner by selecting the banner, and left clicking on it, you will get the properties of a ``Rectangle`` widget:

 .. image::  /_static/example-walk-through/edm/banner_rectangle.png
    :scale: 100 %